n8io/raspbmc-pvr/README.md

 ---
 1. System -> System Info
 	1. Make note of your IP address.
 This will be needed further down
     2. At this point, you will no longer need direct access to your pi.
-The following will be done from a seperate machine over your LAN.
+The following will be done from a seperate machine via ssh.
 2. From your pc, [download and run Putty ssh client](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 	1. When prompted, enter your pi IP address and click Open.
 	2. The default username is: _pi_